Ertuğrul Sağlam: Managerial career

+Early career

 In 2006, Sağlam was voted one of the top 20 most promising coaches by respected football magazine Champions.
 In 2006, he won the now defunct Intertoto Cup, with Kayserispor of Turkey.
 He has previously managed two of the clubs he had played for, those being Samsunspor and Beşiktaş.
 On 16 May 2010, Bursaspor won the Super Lig after beating defending champions Beşiktaş 2–1 at home.
 They won the league by just one point above second placed Fenerbahçe, although they had an 11-point gap over third placed Galatasaray.
 Bursaspor had the strongest strikeforce and the second strongest defence, of all teams in the league.
 It was manager Sağlam's first full season in charge having taken over in January 2009, and it is the first time he, and Bursaspor, won the league.

-Samsunspor

 After first helping Samsunspor to promotion to the Süper Lig during his first spell as a player with the club, he took over the reins of manager at the end of three years as a player during his second spell at the club.
 He signed a two-year managerial contract.
 His first ever game as a manager saw Samsunspor lose 1–3 at home to Beşiktaş, and saw them win only two of their first 10 games, suffering a heavy 5–0 defeat to Malatyaspor.
 However, by November 2003, Samsunspor's form rapidly improved and they impressively won against all of the "Istanbul big three", recording an impressive 0–4 away win at Beşiktaş, a 3–0 home win against Fenerbahçe, and 1–0 at home to Galatasaray.
 At the end of the 2003–04 season, they finished 7th in the table.
-The following season, 2004–05, was less successful and they finished in 12th position.
+The following season, 2004-05, was less successful and they finished in 12th position.